KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 1. Typo: Found `Magic Mirror` in file `MMM-ScriptScheduler.js`: Replace it with `MagicMirror²`.
 2. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found `jshint` in file `node_helper.js`: Suggest migrating from JSHint to ESLint.
-4. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Run `npm update` to update to lockfileVersion 3.
-5. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-6. Recommendation: The README seems not to have an update section (like `## Update`).
+5. Recommendation: The README seems not to have an update section (like `## Update`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
-7. Recommendation: The README seems to have a modules array (Found `modules: [`).
+6. Recommendation: The README seems to have a modules array (Found `modules: [`).
 This is usually not necessary.
 Please remove it if it is not needed ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
-8. Recommendation: There is no CHANGELOG file.
+7. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-9. Recommendation: There is no CODE_OF_CONDUCT file.
+8. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-10. Recommendation: There is no dependabot configuration file.
+9. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-11. Recommendation: No ESLint configuration was found.
+10. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md)).

 ### [MMM-Scrobbler by PtrBld](https://github.com/PtrBld/MMM-Scrobbler)